aws/aws-cdk/packages/aws-cdk/README.md

 cdk gc --unstable=gc
 ```

+This will garbage collect all unused assets in all environments of the existing CDK App.

 To specify one type of asset, use the `type` option (options are `all`, `s3`, `ecr`):

 ```console